ned14/nedmalloc/Readme.txt

 injecting the nedmalloc DLL which then patches in its replacement for the system allocator.
 Doesn't work on all programs, but does on most e.g. Microsoft Word.
 Thanks to Advanced Research Associates for sponsoring this.
+ * { 1116 } Finished debugging and optimising the latest additions to the
+codebase.
+The patcher now works well on x64 as well as x86.
+Added support for large pages on Windows.
+Thanks to Advanced Research Associates for sponsoring this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to